manikandan-ravikiran/HCI_Notes/Test 1/Notes/Lesson 17 (3.4) - Design Alternatives.md

 # Lesson 17

+How to accomplish the task we will achieve
+	- Choices are of wide variety

 This lesson will cover the following topics:

 1. **Design alternatives** - when we start to brainstorm how to accomplish the task we've been investigating